cockroachdb/docs/v20.2/postgresql-compatibility.md

 However, CockroachDB does not support some of the PostgreSQL features or behaves differently from PostgreSQL because these features cannot be easily implemented in a distributed system.
 This page documents the known list of differences between PostgreSQL and CockroachDB for identical input.
 That is, a SQL statement of the type listed here will behave differently than in PostgreSQL.
 Porting an existing application to CockroachDB will require changing these expressions.

 {{site.data.alerts.callout_info}}This document currently only covers unsupported SQL and how to rewrite SQL expressions.
-It does not discuss strategies for porting applications that use <a href="sql-feature-support.html">SQL features CockroachDB does not currently support</a>, such as the <code>ENUM</code> type.{{site.data.alerts.end}}
+It does not discuss strategies for porting applications that use <a href="sql-feature-support.html">SQL features CockroachDB does not currently support</a>.{{site.data.alerts.end}}

 ## Unsupported Features